Rothamsted/agri-schemas/tools/agrischemaspy/README.md

 	* Various I/O utilities
 	* RDF test utilities, such as `sparql_ask`
 * `biotools`: utilities to process biological data.
 At the moment, it mainly contains `BioPortal`/`AgroPortal` simple clients.
+* `kpyutils`: generic utilities, such as URL processing functions.

 ## Usage